-Join «Communication and Meaning in Fashion», a webinar where we will explore how to observe and understand trends from the perspective of communication and semiotics.
+«Communication and Meaning in Fashion», a webinar where we explored how to observe and understand trends from the perspective of communication and semiotics.
 By Gabriela Pedranti, IED professor.

 About the tutor:

 Gabriela Pedranti is a teacher at IED Barcelona for the Semiotics and Communication courses.
 She has a degree in Communication from the University of Buenos Aires, Argentina, and she has a University Master’s Degree in Contemporary Film and Audiovisual Studies (Pompeu Fabra University, Barcelona, Spain).
 Between 2014 and 2018 she coordinated the BA (HONS) Fashion Marketing and Communication, validated by the University of Westminster at IED Barcelona.